The generator voltage pulses on a single mosfet transistor

 This generator can be received if to include a mosfet transistor according to the diagram in the following figure.
 Her work is pretty simple.
 With a chain R1ZD1 in this scheme specifies the offset on the gate of the transistor VT1, and the positive feedback that is responsible for output parameters is formed by a ferrite ring L1 in the form of blocking pulses.
+The generator does not operate in quite the normal blocking: if instead of mosfet-transistor connected to the IGBT, then any offset and adjust other parameters of the scheme, it will not work, although the circuit design difference between them is almost there.
 Chain R2C2 is used for negative feedback, which is responsible for the stability of the generator and its temperature regime (figure a).
 To the generator terminals XS1 and XS2 connected inductive load (figures b and c), characteristics of which depends on the pulse length and amplitude.

 The dependence was quite simple: the more inductance and internal capacitance of the transistor, the greater the pulse duration, and the longer line (length of wire or coaxial cable), the higher the output amplitude of the generator.
 Its value is limited only by the maximum voltage of the transistor VT1, and in the case of coaxial cable is its length.
 Thus, in pulse mode, this generator can unleash the potential of a long line.